tryImproving/angular-practise/README.md

 # Practice
-React Basic Practice
+angular Basic Practice

 Create a new branch under your name on the newest release tag.
 Feel free to commit to your own branch(local/origin), but DO NOT merge your branch to main.

-Layout and styles are free of requirements, this practice focuses on react only.
+Layout and styles are free of requirements, this practice focuses on angular only.
-You may use CRA (Create React App) for this tutorial Please use React classes not hooks
 A demo video file is provided for reference only, NOT required to be the same.